 Areas of Very High RF

-(i.e. residences near radio transmitters) Try enclosing the cable in a large diameter braid earthed to the arm or pre-amplifier.
+(i.e. residences near radio transmitters) To test whether this is a problem, try enclosing the cable in a large diameter braid earthed to the arm or pre-amplifier.
 You can try it in foil but it is limited in its screening effectiveness.
-Once something works, a more elegant solution can be found.
+Once you have identified the problem and know something works, you are in a position to find a more elegant solution can be found.

 Earth Lead Connection Between Arm & Deck (Technics 1200 Especially)